 And finally we progressed to just chucking flour and dough every which way.
 So I spent the rest of the afternoon wiping down every horizontal surface in my kitchen and then some -- but it was fun while it lasted!

-We still managed to squeeze in a batch of the stained glass sugar cookies using the Great Value refrigerated sugar cookie dough as well.
-I found that the Great Value dough has a tendency to spread a lot more than my recipe for sugar cookies, but it it still worked reasonably well.
-And of course the kids will eat them either way!
+We also managed to squeeze in a batch of these stained glass sugar cookies using the Great Value refrigerated sugar cookie dough.
+I found that the Great Value dough has a tendency to spread a little more than my favorite recipe for sugar cookies, but it it still worked well enough.
+And of course my kids will eat them either way!